FOMO. The Fear of Missing Out.

 ③ Are You Trying to Distract Yourself From Something?

-Whether it is an inadequacy we feel or a trauma we suffer, the desire to distance ourselves from it is natural and understandable.
+Whether it is an inadequacy we feel or an unhealed trauma, the desire to distance ourselves from it is natural and understandable.
 As a short-term fix, this may be a helpful strategy.
 As a consistent coping mechanism, it leads us to be more and more separate from ourselves, and our own lives.
+The more we let go of the past, the more easily we can stay in the present.

 ④ Are You Engaged with Your Own Life?